 Located in the heart of metropolitan Chattanooga, we are escalating efforts to address the growth of chronic diseases in pursuit of creating a healthier, more vibrant community.
 We are redefining ways to approach public health issues by working across systems to prevent and mitigate the impact of chronic diseases on our society.
 Whether in the classroom or in the community, we train professionals to promote healthy lifestyles to individuals in diverse communities locally, nationally and globally.

 leaders to fulfill this growing workforce.
 Are you ready to embark on a satisfying and impactful career in public health?

-If you are interested in applying for the fall of 2019 or beyond, please fill out the MPH Inquiry Form to be placed on our contact list.
+If you are interested in applying for the fall of 2020 or beyond, please fill out the MPH Inquiry Form to be placed on our contact list.